marusyaby/rsschool-cv/cv.md

 ### Summary

-Hi!
-I live in Minsk.
-I'm an experienced UX/UI Designer with more than 14 years of practice in the field.
-But at the moment I'm intended to become a professional Front-end Developer as I need challenges and at the same time, I like to study.
+I am a UX/UI Designer based in Minsk with over 14 years of experience in the field.
+Currently, I am transitioning to a Frontend Developer role, driven by my desire for new challenges and a passion for continuous learning.
+I am actively enhancing my skills in HTML, CSS, and JavaScript, and I am eager to apply my design expertise to create user-friendly web applications.

 ---